-All holders of the Company's shares of common stock ("Common Stock") and CHESS Depositary Interests ("CDIs") are invited to attend the 2022 Annual Meeting virtually by visiting the online platform at meetnow.global/MRZS45W.
+All holders of the Company's shares of common stock ("Common Stock") and CHESS Depositary Interests ("CDIs") are invited to attend the 2022 Annual Meeting either in person or virtually.

 Holders of Common Stock will be able to vote their Common Stock via the online voting platform and submit questions.
 Holders of CDIs will not be able to vote during the Annual Meeting via the online voting platform but will be able to ask questions virtually.
 Holders of CDIs can, however, direct CHESS Depositary Nominees Pty Ltd ("CDN") to vote the Common Stock underlying their CDIs.
 Further details regarding how holders of Common Stock and CDIs can vote are set out in this Proxy Statement.